snapcart/json-schema-validator/README.md

 # JSON Schema Validator

-## Overview

-It's a Github Action for validating JSON using specified JSON schema.
+A Github Action for validating JSON using specified JSON schema.

 ## How to use it?